top of page

 The midwives stayed 3 hours to monitor us.
 A series of continuous blood pressure and pulse checks ensured the recovery process was going to plan.
 During that time, I birthed the placenta, and it was also checked to see the health of the organ and to ensure there was no tear.

-Brian brought me a little bite to eat—sourdough with peanut butter, honey, and hemp hearts.
+I took a quick shower rinse while Brian held down the fort.
+I had a little bite to eat—sourdough with peanut butter, honey, and hemp hearts.

 Breastfeeding